 The tool is extremely easy to use.
 What you need to do is scanning and recovering.

-To get back your lost recovery partition, you will only need to follow the simple steps we have outlined below:
+To get back your lost recovery partition, follow the simple 4-step instructions below:

-Step 2: It will scan your PC to locate your partitions.
-After the scan, select the partition you would like to get back.
-Click “Next”.
+Step 2.
+Select the partition you would like to get back.
+Click “Scan”.

-Step 4: AnyRecover will locate the file types and display them.
+Step 4.
+AnyRecover will locate the file types and display them.
 You can preview these files by simply clicking on them.
-Select the files you would like to get back and click “Recover”.
+Check the files to get back and click “Recover”.

 By James Crawford , to Deleted Files Recovery